ZakaShad/COMP-3005-F23-A4/README.md

 A video of this server's setup, API, and demo can be found here: https://youtu.be/obTH3NV1uCQ

+**Note**: After the video, I enhanced the put request.
+It now returns a nice error to the client if the client tries to change a student's email to an email that is already linked with another student.

 # Summary
 This is a server that listens to the localhost at port 1337.
 It provides the following API: